1Birdo/BotnetGoV2/README.md

 # 🔱 BotnetGoV2

 Welcome to BotnetGo!
-This is a powerful and secure Command & Control (C&C) system designed for network security testing and resilience validation.
+Just A secure Command & Control (C&C) system designed for network testing and resilience testing.
 It's built to be scalable, secure, and easy to use.

 **⚠️ Disclaimer:** This tool is intended for educational and authorized security testing purposes only.
 Unauthorized use is strictly prohibited.